scottaustin21/COSC-412-Group-2/README.md

 ### 3. Managerial Process

 *3.1 Management Objectives and Priorities*
-- TBD
+- Objectives:

-*3.2 Assumptions, Dependencies, and Constraints*
+	- Having meetings at a semi-weekly pace in order to drive project's completion
+	- Providing teammates with adequate support when completing their tasks
-- TBD
+- Priorities:
+	- Successful completion of site. (working link to site, proper functionality, etc.)

-*3.3 Risk Management*
+*3.2 Risk Management*
 - Risk Manager: Group Actively rotates in this role
 - Risks:
-  - Server Failure: We will implement redundancies to mitigate a server failure
+  - Server Failure: Conducting multiple backups across the lifespan of the website in order to have a failsafe in the event of server failure.
-  - Securing User Data: To protect user data, we will implement proper safeguards against breaches to the user data stored
+  - Securing User Data: To protect user data, we will implement proper safeguards against breaches to the user data stored by using reputable services to house them
+	  - i.e. MySql DB handled by PHP MYAdmin

-*3.4 Monitoring and Controlling Mechanisms*
+*3.3 Monitoring and Controlling Mechanisms*
 - Bi-Weekly Group Meetings:
-  - They will be held on zoom and google drive will be used to visualize and monetize project.
+  - They will be held on zoom and discord for teammates to meet up and work on project.
+ - File Management
+	 - Google Drive will be used to store collaborative files
+	 - GitHub will be used to as the storage of necessary deliverables and files

-*3.5 Staffing Plan*
+*3.4 Staffing Plan*
 - Delano Powell - Team Member
 - Quincy Pyles - Team Member
 - Austin Scott - Team Member